-WARNING: The NexPath Telephony Server can be programmed to allow users, if the feature is enabled by the system administrator and a password is entered, to listen in to conversations without the participants knowledge.
-Listening-in to a conversation without the consent of one or both parties may be a violation of local, state, and federal privacy laws.
+WARNING: The NexPath Telephony Server can be programmed to allow users, if the feature is enabled by the system administrator and a password is entered, to listen-in on, or record, conversations without the participants knowledge.
+Listening-in on, or recording, a conversation without the consent of one or both parties may be a violation of local, state, and federal privacy laws.
 It is the responsibility of the user of the NexPath Telephony Server, when using features of the system, to assure that he or she is in compliance with all applicable laws.